quocthanh2694/micro-fe-web-component-build-library/README.md

 ## Welcome to Thanh Tran's project 1 at Simpson Strong tie Viet Nam
 This is a mini project in which you will need to build your own application, to demonstrate your technical skills and power skills.
 You will be working as a Full-Stack Frontend Engineer, including Design, Implementation, Deployment, and Demonstration.
 The specific requirements will be given below.
-Software Development Process:
+Software Development Lifecycle
-- Analysis requirement
-- Design
+- Discovery
-- Config project
+- Requirements Gathering
-- Implement features
+- Prototyping
-- Build & deploy
+- Development
-- Live on production
+- Acceptances
-- Enhance & bug fixing

 ## Requirements
 ### General